 Break the rules.
 Do it your way.
-You don’t have to listen to any of these, they are just a guide to get ideas!
+You don’t have to listen to any of these ideas, they are just a guide to get you thinking!

 BE YOU AND BE COMFORTABLE

 Being comfortable will make you more comfortable in front of the camera.
 Don’t go wearing stilettos and a minidress when you’re a T-shirt and jeans kinda girl.

 Beige, pastels, navy and blush, black and white look great.

 In winter deep moody colours like Burgundy and red wine paired with blacks and denim work great, also mustard and olive green.